rkyzk/poetry-2023/README.md

 - react-router-dom@5.3.0 was installed to facilitate component-based routing.
 - axios was installed as means to send requests to and get responses from the API.
 - react-infinite-scroll-component was installed to implement infinite scroll functionality in displaying lists of poems and profiles.
-- react-toastify@9.0.3 was installed to display feedback messages.
 - jwt-decode was installed so that the timestamp within the response can be accessed.
   The timestamp for when the user logged in can be stored in the local storage, and this information is used to know if it’s appropriate to request a token refresh.